TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * All slime types have unique names
     * Green slime is often called earth slime, or just generically slime
     * Blue slime is called sky slime
-    * Orange slime is called ichor slime
+    * Orange slime is called ichor
     * Purple slime is called ender slime
     * Magma cream is often considered a fifth slime type